Meet the Team

 Senior Vice President

-Helen Burrows is an international development Jedi having supported the delivery of justice in over 50 countries.
-Helen is a solicitor with Masters degree in International Law along with Applied Anthropology and Participatory Development.
-Presently based in Malta with her young family, Helen is our co-founder and sits on the Executive Committee.
+Our Co-Founder Helen is a human rights lawyer and international justice reform specialist.
+Over the past 20 years, she has led the delivery of justice initiatives in over 50 countries.
+Helen holds Masters degree in International Law along with Anthropology and International Development.
+Presently based in Malta with her young family, Helen is our Co-Founder and sits on the Executive Committee.

 “Inspired by slavefreetrade’s pivoted and multifaceted approach to ending modern slavery, I see the possibility of it transforming consumer and corporate consciousness globally, and in turn; transforming millions of lives.”